apache/cordova-docs/docs/en/edge/config_ref/index.md

 CLI to create a project, but then shift your workflow to an SDK, the platform-specific file serves as a source.

-This section details global configuration options.
+This section details global and cross-platform configuration options.
 See the following sections for platform-specific options:

 - iOS Configuration
 - Android Configuration